Regression Discontinuity Design with Spillovers: Local Linear Regression in the Presence of Spillovers

 \begin{definition}[Local Linear Regression Estimator] Let $K$ be a bounded second-order kernel so that $\int_{-1}^{1} K(u) du = 1$ and $\int_{-1}^{1} uK(u) du = 0$.
 Furthermore, assume that for all $u$, $0 \leq K(u) \leq \bar{K}$, and that $K(u) = 0$ if $u < -1$ or $u > 1$.
 Let $h_n$ be a sequence of bandwidths such that $h_n \to 0$ and $nh_n \to \infty$.
 Then, define

-The local linear estimator for RDD is $\hat{\tau}_{\text{RDD}} := \hat{\beta}^+_0 - \hat{\beta}^-_0$. \end{definition} Second order kernels are commonly used in local linear regression.
+The local linear estimator for the local average treatment effect is $\hat{\tau}_{\text{RDD}} := \hat{\beta}^+_0 - \hat{\beta}^-_0$. \end{definition} Second order kernels are commonly used in local linear regression.
 For a discussion on the properties of higher order kernels, see e.g. \cite{wand1995kernel}.
 We additionally assume that $K$ has finite support and is bounded and non-negative.
-As in the nonparametric regression literature, this set of assumptions simplify proofs but are not necessary for the results.

-In the absence of spillovers, it is standard practice to estimate $\tau_d$ using $\hat{\tau}_{\text{RDD}}$ (see e.g. \citealt{hahn2001identification, cattaneo2022regression}).
-In this setting, $\hat{\tau}_{\text{RDD}}(0)$ is consistent for $\tau_d$, though inference is complicated by the presence of an asymptotic bias of order $h_n^2$.
+In the absence of spillovers, it is standard practice to estimate the local average treatment effect using $\hat{\tau}_{\text{RDD}}$ (see e.g. \citealt{hahn2001identification, cattaneo2022regression}).
+In this setting, $\hat{\tau}_{\text{RDD}}$ is consistent for $\tau_\text{DIR}$, though inference is complicated by the presence of an asymptotic bias of order $h_n^2$.
 Various solutions are available for the problem of inference (see e.g. \citealt{calonico2014robust, armstrong2018optimal}).
-The properties of RDD are therefore well-understood when there are no spillovers.
+In sum, the properties of RDD are relatively well-understood in settings without spillovers.